animal-tree/BrokenWisdoms-TheReturnofNort/Philosophy/Cosmogenesis-Myth.md

 # Archetypal Madness

-I am Chenliang, Sam's advisor.
-He writes this with telepathic interference from Josh, Sam's friend.
-Together, and this is Sam speaking, we shall derive the universe.
+We shall derive the universe.
 Not derivatively of course.
 That would require ample physical sciences background.
 But sufficiently well-reasonedly, with made-up words here and there.
-Let's begin with a less exhausting setup.
-"I observe."
-It is true, therefore it is.
-At any rate, fading into sleep-deprivative exhaustion as I may be, I am reluctant to say this won't work.
-Largely because of the intensive time and money — "minimum wage" Josh chimes in — investment that has gone into this project.
 Well, so be it.
 The whole of the universe, in one shebang.
 It starts with time.
 But time exists as a physical construct not a mathematically deduced one.
 So let us find an incredibly stupid place to hide it.
 In equivalence.

 Alright.
 Given $A$ $=$ $B$, we know $A$ $\rightarrow$ $B$ and $B$ $\rightarrow$ $A$.
 We don't know *when* $A$ $\rightarrow$ $B$.
 Is it in $1$ deductive step $A$ $\rightarrow_1$ $B$?
 Is it in $n$ deductive steps $A$ $\rightarrow_n$ $B$.
 From this, we get a cheap hacky way to derive something out of literally nothing.